jsgroth/jgenesis/README.md

   * Nintendo Entertainment System (NES) / Famicom
   * Super Nintendo Entertainment System (SNES) / Super Famicom
   * Game Boy / Game Boy Color
+  * Sega 32X / Mega 32X
+    * This core is currently not well-optimized - full-speed 32X emulation requires a CPU with decent single-core performance
 * GPU-based renderer with integer prescaling and optional linear interpolation
 * Configurable pixel aspect ratio for each console with several different options: accurate to original hardware/TVs, square pixels, and stretched to fill the window
 * Support for the Sega Master System FM sound unit expansion